farzmas/FairNet/README.md

 ## Research Highlight:

-* [Fairness Perception](https://github.com/farzmas/Fairness-Aware-Algorithms-for-Network-Analysis/tree/main/Fairness%20Perception)[1]: Investigates the issue of algorithmic fairness from a network-centric perspective by introducing a notion of fairness perception.
+* [Fairness-Aware Network Link Prediction](https://github.com/farzmas/FLIP)[1]: Examines the filter bubble problem from the perspective of algorithm fairness ny introducing (1) a dyadic-level fairness criterion based on network modularity measure and (2) a novel framework that combines adversarial network representation learning with supervised link prediction to alleviate the filter bubble problem.
-* [Fairness-Aware Network Link Prediction](https://github.com/farzmas/FLIP)[2]: Examines the filter bubble problem from the perspective of algorithm fairness ny introducing (1) a dyadic-level fairness criterion based on network modularity measure and (2) a novel framework that combines adversarial network representation learning with supervised link prediction to alleviate the filter bubble problem.
+* [Fairness Perception](https://github.com/farzmas/Fairness-Aware-Algorithms-for-Network-Analysis/tree/main/Fairness%20Perception)[2]: Investigates the issue of algorithmic fairness from a network-centric perspective by introducing a notion of fairness perception.

 ## Overview: